JanisHe/seisDAE/README.md

 The training of the example dataset will take a while.
 It depends whether you run it on CPU or GPU.
 The trained model is saved in the directory `./Models` and is named `my_model.h5`.
 The config file is saved in `./config` und `my_model.config`.
+In some cases, the training might be killed because of full memory.
+Then open `model_parfile` and set the parameters `workers` and `max_queue_size` to lower values.

 If training was successfull, you can predict your first dataset by
 ```
 python prediction.py
 ```